mstr-dev/Visualization-Plugins-Deprecated/ClusterDendrogram_Radial/README.md

 **Original Visualization Source Link:** http://bl.ocks.org/mbostock/4063570

-**Name:** Cluster Dendrogram - Cartesian Layout
+**Name:** Cluster Dendrogram - Radial Layout

 **Usage:** This visualization needs 1 or more attributes.

-**Description:** Cluster dendrogram in cartesian layout.
+**Description:** Cluster dendrogram in radial layout.

 A dendrogram is a node-link diagram that places leaf nodes of the tree at the same depth.
 In this example, the classes (leaf nodes) are aligned on the right edge, with the packages (internal nodes) to the left.

-**Example scenario:** Representation of organizational chart.
+**Example scenario:** Radial representation of hiearchy.

 **Screenshot:**